Ontario Court of Justice: Criminal law

 The Court deals with approximately 95% of criminal charges laid within the province and has responsibility for other matters pertaining to criminal law, including authorizing search warrants, bail hearings, and peace bonds, under sections 515 and 810 of the Criminal Code, respectively.

-Criminal law cases heard before the Court are summary conviction offences, less serious indictable offences under section 553 of the Criminal Code, and indictable offences where the defendant has elected to have his or her trial heard in the Ontario Court of Justice (excluding offences found under section 469 of the Criminal Code – murder, treason, etc.).
+Criminal law cases heard before the Court are summary conviction offences, less serious indictable offences under section 553 of the Criminal Code, and indictable offences where the defendant has elected to have their trial heard in the Ontario Court of Justice (excluding offences found under section 469 of the Criminal Code – murder, treason, etc.).
 Criminal cases are heard by a judge only.
 Appeals from cases involving summary conviction offences are heard by the Superior Court of Justice.
 Appeals involving indictable matters are heard by the Ontario Court of Appeal.

 Criminal law matters before the Court also include remand or bail hearings and peace bonds.
 These matters are not required to be heard by a judge and may be dealt with by a justice of the peace.
 An appeal of a bail decision (bail review) must be heard by the Superior Court of Justice.